plotly/plotly.py-docs/python/text-and-annotations.md

 ### Text scatter plot with Plotly Express

-Here is an example that creates a scatter plot with text labels using plotly express.
+Here is an example that creates a scatter plot with text labels using Plotly Express.

 ```python
 import plotly.express as px